-At WPS all staff have received training in de-escalation on Inset September 2019 with subsequent updates.
-De-escalation procedures revisited in September 2021. (see Staff Handbook and Intimate Care Policy incl EYFS)
+At WPS all staff have received training in de-escalation on Inset September 2022. (see Staff Handbook and Intimate Care Policy incl EYFS)

 16.0 Private Fostering

 We recognise that our school has a mandatory duty to report to the local authority when we become aware of, or suspect that, a child is subject to a private fostering arrangement.
 To aid our awareness we ensure that we establish parental responsibility for every child; we take steps to verify the relationship of the adults to the child when we register them.